 Wakefield is a medium-sized town located in the state of Massachusetts.
 With a population of 27,135 people and five constituent neighborhoods, Wakefield is the 73rd largest community in Massachusetts.
 Wakefield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Wakefield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Wakefield is a decidedly white-collar town, with fully 89.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wakefield is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wakefield who work in management occupations (14.02%), office and administrative support (11.93%), and sales jobs (10.00%).

 Also of interest is that Wakefield has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Wakefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wakefield residents report their race to be White, followed by Asian.
-Important ancestries of people in Wakefield include Italian, English, German, and French .
+Important ancestries of people in Wakefield include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Wakefield is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.